 The original version of this app — ES2 Flat Rate — always comes up in forum threads about sales and estimating software.
 Just last month the developer released a new version, CS2 Flat Rate, which is available for both iOS and Android operating systems.
 It’s worth noting that this app is optimized for tablets, not smartphones, but is already drawing big praise on the forums thanks to its comprehensive flat rate database and the ability to build out unlimited options for clients.

 That’s our top five, culled from hundreds of apps out there thanks to reviews from Canadian electricians in the field.
-Got a favorite app of your own that didn’t make the list?
+Do you have a favorite app of your own that didn’t make the list?
+Contact us today!